 - assignments

 - spot tests

 - 3 class tests

-- 2 final examination papers (material medica and Repertory)
+- 2 final examination papers (materia medica and Repertory)

 The year mark will be calculated with 3 class tests and one assignment.
-Each component having equal weighting.
+Each component comprises of equal weighting.

 Year mark will be 40% and examination mark will be 60% to create the final mark.